menny/menny.github.io/_posts/2026-07-11-the-unlocks-we-have-unlocked.md

 1. Use AI to understand the technical parts:
   1. how to read an audio file into a buffer
   2. how to extract audio metadata
-  3. do I need [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform), or maybe raw [PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation)
+  3. do I need [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform), or maybe raw [PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation)?
-  4. what TypeScript (I arbitrarily pick TypeScript for my work here) library can help me with that
+  4. what TypeScript (I arbitrarily pick TypeScript for my work here) library can help me with that?
-  5. what are my options for audio visual presentations
+  5. what are my options for audio visualization?
 2. Use AI to design (plan) the technical execution of the POC tool:
    1. UX for pinpointing the data frame
    2. UX for switching between different visualizations